nestauk/grjobs/README.md

 The aim of this project is to identify green jobs within the [Open Jobs Observatory](https://github.com/nestauk/ojd_daps) job adverts database as part of a case study deliverable for the Department of Education.

-This repo contains the current methodology for doing so.
-At a high level, the revised, supervised methodology is as follows:
+This repo contains the methodology for doing so.
+At a high level, the methodology is as follows:

 1) Preprocess the text to:
 	a) Remove punctuation